Law for the Restoration of the Professional Civil Service: Content

 A person is to be considered non-Aryan if he is descended from non-Aryan, and especially from Jewish parents or grandparents.
 It is sufficient if one parent or grandparent is non-Aryan.
 This is to be assumed in particular where one parent or grandparent was of the Jewish religion.

 They could be let go or prematurely forced into retirement.
 According to § 3 (2), however, "non-Aryan" officials should be left in their positions if they had occupied those positions since a date before August 1914.
 Those Jewish civil servants who had a son or father who had been killed in the First World War were also spared from being sacked.
 This loophole also applied to "Frontkämpfer" (Front-line soldiers) (see Frontkämpferprivileg).
-All persons in the civil service would have to be able to produce the Ariernachweis (proof of Aryan ancestry) in order to prove that they had no ancestors of the Jewish faith.
-The loophole was closed by the 1935 Nuremberg Laws.
+All persons in the civil service would have to be able to produce the Ariernachweis (proof of Aryan ancestry) in order to prove that they had no ancestors of the Jewish race.
+This loophole was closed by the 1935 Nuremberg Laws.
 Jewish civil servants still holding their posts were given notice by 31 December 1935 at the latest.

 According to § 6 of the law, civil servants could be forced into retirement without cause "for the simplification of administration".
 The vacant positions created by this action were not to be refilled.

 In rapid succession numerous regulations were dispensed with, as well as many employees and labourers in civil service as well as in the Reichsbank.

 Pensions were not allowed for all groups of people forced into the ranks of pensioners by this law.
 The guaranteed old-age pension was reduced in 1938 by the "Siebente Verordnung zum Reichsbürgergesetz".

 On 1 September 1933, Frick issued the second supplementary decree of the law in attempt to define the terms "Aryan" and "non-Aryan":

 In defining the concept of Aryan descent in accordance with section 3 of the Law for the Restoration of the Civil Service, it is not religion which is decisive, but rather descent, race, blood.
 It is in particular not only those of whom a parent or grandparent belonged to the Jewish religion who are non-Aryan ....
 Thus, the Law by no means excludes the possibility of non-Aryan descent, even if none of the parents or grandparents belonged to the Jewish religion, in the event that non-Aryan descent can be established by other means.